 Power and performance

 Performance is arguably the most important metric of any PC, and the CPU is the heart of that.
-You want at the very least a dual-core processor, but a quad-core will give you noticeable performance.
-Intel’s Core i3 and AMD’s Ryzen 3 CPUs are fantastic in this respect, especially the latter, which support simultaneous multi-threading, which can make a CPU operate as if it has double the number of cores.
+You want at the very least a dual core CPU with simultaneous multithreading/hyperthreading, but a quad core will make a big difference to your everday PC performance.
+Intel’s Core i3 and AMD’s Ryzen 3 CPUs are fantastic in this respect, though especially the latter.

 If you need a bit more power for any kind of photo or video editing or are planning to play the latest games, then ideally you will want to look for a computer that sports a six-core (or better) processor such as an Intel i5 or i7 or an AMD Ryzen 5 or Ryzen 7.